jozefg/drafts/dep-types-part-1.markdown

       RS :: RNat n -> RNat (S n)
 ```

-Awesome!
+Now, let's precisely specify the somewhat handwavy term
+"reflection".
+I'm using it in the imprecise sense meaning that we've
+lifted a value into something isomorphic at the type level.
+Later
+we'll talk about reflection precisely mean lifting a value into the
+type level.
+That's currently not possible since we can't have values
+in our types!

 What on earth could that be useful for?
 Well with this we can
 do something fancy with the definition of addition.